Natural Resources

 How long is a Non-Riparian Water Use Permit issued for?

-The term of a permit is specific to the details of the project.
-Typically, short-term uses such as hydrologic fracturing for gas drilling are issued for a one year period.
-Long-term projects such as municipal, industrial, or agricultural uses are issued on a long-term basis.
+The term of a permit is specific to the project details.
+Typically, short-term uses such as hydrologic fracturing for gas drilling are issued for a one-year period.
+Long-term projects such as municipal, industrial, or agricultural uses are issued long-term.

 Permits are reviewed annually.
 If permits are eligible for renewal, a fee may be assessed to extend the expiration date of the original permit.